-Senior Center members were encouraged to speak with their grandchildren about this important issue.
+Parents were encouraged to speak with their children about this important issue.
 They were advised to keep their medications out of sight like kitchen counters and bedside tables and to be aware of what is in their medicine cabinets in case something goes missing.

-Members of the Senior Center, and all Glen Cove residents are encouraged to dispose of unwanted prescription medications at the Police Department year-round or attend the SAFE Glen Cove Coalition's annual Shed Your Med's event on May 10that the Police Department to properly dispose of prescription medications and medic al supplies that are no long needed or have expired.
-This The safe disposal of unused and expired drugs supports the need to eliminate the risk of these drugs getting into the hands of young people.
+All residents are encouraged to dispose of unwanted prescription medications at the Police Department year-round or attend the SAFE Glen Cove Coalition's annual Shed Your Med's event on May 10th at the Police Department to properly dispose of prescription medications and medic al supplies that are no long needed or have expired.
+The safe disposal of unused and expired drugs supports the need to eliminate the risk of these drugs getting into the hands of young people.